 While your home office needs to meet certain criteria, any workspace you use exclusively and regularly for your business — regardless of renting or owning — can be deducted.

-4. Internet and phone bills deduction
+5. Internet and phone bill deductions

 Regardless of if you qualify to claim a home office deduction, you can write off the business portion of your internet and phone bills (smartphone and landlines).
 So, if you have an e-commerce shop, you can deduct the internet costs for running that shop.